research1011/HARP-FiLM/docs/preprocessing.md

-# Preprocessing notes

-This document summarizes the preprocessing assumed by the released HARP-FiLM code.

 ## 1. CODE GIM processing

 The target variable is the global ionospheric vertical total electron content (VTEC) from CODE Global Ionosphere Maps.